 Plant Tendergold watermelons in spring, at least two to three weeks after your last average frost date.
 Melon seeds won’t germinate if the soil is cool.
 If you live in a chilly climate with a short growing season, you can get a head start by purchasing seedlings, or start your own seeds indoors.

 Select a sunny spot with plenty of space; growing Tendergold melons have long vines that can reach lengths up to 20 feet (6 m.).

-Loosen the soil, then dig in a generous amount of compost, well-rotted manure or other organic matter.
+Loosen the soil, then dig in a generous amount of compost, well-rotted manure, or other organic matter.
 This is also a good time to work in a little all-purpose or slow-release fertilizer to get the plants off to a good start.

 Form the soil into small mounds spaced 8 to 10 feet (2 m.) apart.
 Cover the mounds with black plastic to keep the soil warm and moist.
 Hold the plastic in place with rocks or yard staples.
 Cut slits in the plastic and plant three or four seeds in each mound, 1 inch (2.5 cm.) deep.
-If you prefer not to use plastic, mulch the plants when they’re a few inches tall.
+If you prefer not to use plastic, mulch the plants when they’re a few inches (8 cm.) tall.

-Keep the soil moist until the seeds sprout but be careful not to over water.
+Keep the soil moist until the seeds sprout but be careful not to overwater.
 When the seeds sprout, thin the seedlings to the two sturdiest plants in each mound.

-At this point, water well every week to 10 days, allowing the soil to dry between waterings.
+At this point, water well every week to ten days, allowing the soil to dry between waterings.
 Water carefully with a hose or drip irrigation system.
 Keep the foliage as dry as possible to prevent disease.

 Fertilize Tendergold melons regularly once the vines begin to spread out using a balanced, general-purpose fertilizer.
 Water well and ensure fertilizer doesn’t touch the leaves.